DescriptionPopulation: 1,605 (2016 Census)

 A covered bridge with seating and glass viewing panels spans the Kuskanax.
 On a hot day, it's a great place to spend some time.
 Easy to get to - a short walk from the Nakusp Hot Springs.

-The oldest continuously operating hotel in British Columbia - downtown along with many shops and restaurants.
+The oldest continuously operating hotel in British Columbia - downtown along with many restaurants and shops, such as JenniferChocolates and Shon's Bike & Ski.

 Mountain Biking & Hiking

+The Visitor Centre offers a free Biking & Hiking Trail Map brochure which provides descriptions and general locations of a number of the area's wonderful trails and camping options within the network.
 Trails range from gentle to adrenaline-inducing.
-The Visitor Centre offers a free Biking & Hiking Trail Map brochure which provides descriptions and general locations of a number of the area's wonderful trails.
+Alongside Arrow Lakes and Highway 23, the Mt.
+Abriel Trails offers adaptive biking, double track, family-friendly accessible routes.

 Over 5,000 artifacts, display of Sinixt stone tools and a replica of the sturgeon-nose canoe.